laurawpaaby/EduChatEval/docs/user_guides/frameworks.md

 ## **Feedback Templates**

-This section demonstrates a pipeline configuration centered on feedback types, inspired by the work of [Rasmus](https://doi.org/10.1016/j.ipm.2021.102838).
+This section demonstrates a pipeline configuration centered on feedback types, inspired by the work of [Hansen et al. 2025](https://doi.org/10.7146/lom.v17i31.148831).
 The template framework focuses on the following categories: *Advice, Content, Encouragement, Explanation, Posed Question, Small Talk, Specificity*, and *Style*.

 ### Framework Generation
 The goal of this setup is to expose the language model to targeted examples of interaction types it is expected to simulate.
 Each prompt encourages the model to produce sentences belonging to a specific category.